jnrrich00-source/Jnr/README.md

 ### 🔹 Step 1: Fork & Star This Repository

-💡 *Support the project by forking and starring the repo — it really helps!*
+💡 *Support the project by forking and starring  it helps a lot!*

 <div style="background:#111111; padding:15px; border-radius:10px; border-left:4px solid #FF00FF;">
   <p style="color:#00FFFF;">Click below to fork and star 👇</p>